ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 - `ibmcloud_domain`         : Domain of the Cloud Account
 - `cores`                   : Virtual Server CPU Cores
 - `memory`                  : Virtual Server Memory
-- `disks`                   : Array of numeric disk sizes in GBs for the instance's block device and disk image settings.
-Example: `[25]` or `[25, 10, 20]`
+- `disks`                   : Boot disk size
 - `hourly_billing`          : The billing type for the instance.
 When set to `true`, the computing instance is billed on hourly usage.
 Otherwise, the instance is billed monthly.
-The default value is `true`.
 - `local_disk`              : The disk type for the instance.
-When set to `true`, the disks for the computing instance are provisioned on the host that the instance runs.
+When set to true, the disks for the computing instance are provisioned on the host that the instance runs.
 Otherwise, SAN disks are provisioned.
-The default value is `true`.
 - `private_network_only`    : When set to `true`, a compute instance has only access to the private network.
-The default value is `false`.
+- `ldapBindDN`              : LDAP Bind DN
+- `ldapBindDNPassword`      : LDAP Bind DN password

-### Execute the example
+## Execute the example

 Execute the following Terraform commands: